frmwrk123/frmwrk123.github.io/README.md

 You can use it as a starting point for your own website.
 In the following I will describe what you need to change to make it your own (minimal changes).

+## Guest posts

+If you want to contribute a post, feel free to submit a pull request with a post.
+Make sure to add the value "author" with your name.

 ## Customization

 - _config.yml: this contains the site configuration, update it to meet your needs